Low regularity Sobolev well-posedness for Vlasov--Poisson: Construction of Solution

 \section{Construction of Solution}

 In this section, we justify the above a priori estimate rigorously.
 To do this, we recall that (\cite{Glassey96,Horst,Horst2}) the Vlasov--Poisson equation has a unique local in time smooth solution for smooth and compactly supported in $v$ initial data.
 Furthermore, the solution can be continued to be smooth if the solution is compactly supported in $v$, uniformly in $t$.
-This means that we can obtain a unique solution for regularized initial data, and we shall obtain the desired solution by an approximation argument. \\
+This means that we can obtain a unique solution for regularized initial data, and we shall obtain the desired solution by an approximation argument.
+For simplicity, we shall only consider $t\in [0,T]$, the argument for $[-T,0]$ being completely analogous. \\

 Therefore, pick an initial data $f_0\in H^s_{x,v}$ compactly supported in $v$ for $s\in (\frac{n}{2}-\frac{1}{4}, \frac{n}{2}+1]$ and let $\{f_{k0}\}_{k=1}^{\infty}$ be a smooth function with compact support such that $f_{k0}\to f_0$ in $H^s_{x,v}$ and in $L^1$ as $k\to\infty$.
 Let $\{f_k\}_{k=1}^{\infty}$ be solutions to the Vlasov--Poisson equation with initial data $f_{k0}$.
 Since $f_{k0}$ are approximations of $f_0$, we can assume that $\Vert f_{k0}\Vert_{H^s_{x, v}}\leq 2\Vert f_0 \Vert_{H^s_{x, v}}$, $\Vert f_{k0} \Vert_{L^1_{x, v}}\leq 2\Vert f_0\Vert_{L^1_{x, v}}$, and $Q_k(0)\leq 2Q(0)$, where $Q_{k}(0)$ are such that $f_{k0}(x, v, 0)=0$ for $\vert v\vert\geq Q_k(0)$ and analogous for $Q(0)$.
 Thus, by the a priori estimates given above, there exists a time $T>0$, depending only on the initial data (actually, $\Vert f_0\Vert_{L^1_{x, v}}$, $\Vert f_0\Vert_{H^s_{x, v}}$, and $Q(0)$) such that $f_k(t)$ is defined for $t\in[0, T]$, $\Vert f_k(t)\Vert_{H^s_{x, v}}\leq 2\Vert f_{k0}\Vert_{H^s_{x, v}}\leq 4\Vert f_0\Vert_{H^s_{x, v}}$, and $Q_k(t)\leq 2Q_k(0)\leq 4Q(0)$ for such $t$.
 Thus, we have that $f_k$ is uniformly bounded in $L^\infty_t H^s_{x, v}$.
 By the Banach--Alaoglu theorem, we can extract a subsequence of $\{f_k\}_{k=1}^\infty$, which we again denote by $\{f_k\}_{k=1}^\infty$, such that it converges to $f$ in $L^\infty([0, T];\,H^s_{x, v})$ in the weak-* topology. \\